Healthy Homes Assessment Maymorn

 What We Do

-As building inspectors we take on all components that come with expert house inspects.
-We’re here to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors we handle all aspects that come with professional home examinations.
+We’re there to make sure you make the best choice when it comes to buying your next home.

-We value your money and conduct detailed examinations to make sure that you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun aspects of purchasing or owning the house.
+We value your money We conduct detailed inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of buying or owning the house.

-We specialise in a range of solutions to ensure you are completely informed of the condition of any property that you might be thinking of buying or selling and also other solutions.
+We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you might be thinking of buying or selling in addition to other services.

-We not only work with you , but we also work with important clients such as bank branches, local councils, and insurance firms.
-Evidently they are pleased with the peace of mind provided, due to the details in our building inspection reports.
+Not only do we work with you , but we also work with large clients including bank branches, local councils, and insurance firms.
+Evidently they are pleased with this reassurance provided, due to the details provided in our building inspection reports.

-With our systemised approach to inspecting your property as well as the latest technology in software which includes digital photos in your report, you can actually see any issues that may be identified.
-Thanks to our detailed reporting it is no wonder we get so many clients recommending our service to family members and friends.
+We have a systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into your Report, you are able to actually see any issues identified.
+With our detailed reporting it’s no wonder we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports